 How to Help Pet Rabbits Adjust to a New Home

-How Long Does It Take to Settle a Bunny or Bunnies in a New Environment?
+How Can I Settle a Bunny (or Bunnies) in a New Environment?

 Rabbits can be very flighty creatures, so entering a new environment can be very scary for them.
 This can make introductions difficult at times.
 Rabbits are prey animals, so all their instincts are geared toward running away and staying safe from anything that might want to eat them.
 The result is a pet that needs a lot of patience and a quiet introduction to your home.
 Remember that rabbits are not a good pet for young kids, and you must be prepared for a lot of extra introduction work if you have other pets.